hamidmokhtar/Bank-transaction-analysis/README.md

-# personal_banking
+# Personal bank transaction analysis

-This is a Shinyapp prgram in R which I developed to process my bank transactions and analyse my expenses and trends.
-I am sharing here publicly to interested users or developers to improve and share.
+This is a small Shinyapp program in R which I developed to process my bank transactions and analyse my expenses and trends.
+I am sharing here publicly to interested users/developers to improve and share.

 In first step, upload new transaction files in the app and check the categories and keywords of new transactions.
 Based on the description of transaction records, each row is labelled with a keyword.
 If new keywords needed to be added, you can add the keywords in the categories.csv file and upload your transactions again.
 Once you're happy with the keywords and allocated categories, click Merge to merge the new files with existing combined transaction file from previous analysis.
 This merged file is then loaded by Reporting.R to show you analysis graphs.